AntonKosenkoDX/MyFirstRevitPlugIn/Readme.txt

 How to install:
+1. Build project in Visual Studio.
-1. In MyFirstRevitPlugIn.addin specify yoyr path to MyFirstRevitPlugIn.dll.
+2. In MyFirstRevitPlugIn.addin specify yoyr path to MyFirstRevitPlugIn.dll.
-2. Copy MyFirstRevitPlugIn.addin to C:/ProgramData/Autodesk/Revit/Addins/201*/
+3. Copy MyFirstRevitPlugIn.addin to C:/ProgramData/Autodesk/Revit/Addins/201*/